sengi12/RE-Help/C:C++/README.md

 You can find all of my source code throughout the course under the **practice/** directory

+You can find all of my personal practice attampts under the **independant/** directory

 *It is mentioned to use the "codeblocks" IDE.
 You do not have to.
 I used vscode throughout and compiled my code using `g++ -o <CODENAME.> <CODENAME.cpp>`.

 This repository is a product of my progress through the course.